Amy Gladfelter: Cell biology research

 Another area that Gladfelter's lab explores is how cells sense their shape.
 Gladfelter and her lab have extensively studied the ability of a conserved family of proteins called septins, which localize to areas of the cell that change shape or are highly curved, to sense cell curvature.
+Gladfelter's lab discovered that septins are able to self-organize after deliberate disruption using an HS-AFM (high-speed atomic force microscope).
+The septins used their remaining pieces to self-template and reorganize into their original configuration.